 Generally, supplementary bills refer to the current tax year and omitted bills refer to previous years.

 Supplementary and omitted tax bills do not reflect any previous account balance at the time of billing.
 Accounts currently participating in our pre-authorized payment plan are required to make separate payments for any supplemental or omitted tax bills, as these amounts are currently not included in your pre-authorized payment plan.
 Failure to make the payment(s) will result in the application of penalty at 15% per annum applied on the first business day of each month.

 Omitted and supplementary bills can be retroactive for the current year and the past two years.

 It can take up to three years for a property to be assessed.
-Supplementary billings can occur anytime during the year and taxes for three years could be billed all within the same year and come due at the same time.
+Supplementary billings can occur anytime during the year and taxes for up to three years could be billed within the same year and come due at the same time.
 For this reason, you are encouraged to start setting aside funds immediately following your purchase for the future supplementary tax bills.

 In an effort to avoid a delay, you can phone the Municipal Property Assessment Corporation (MPAC) at 1-866-296-6722 to request an inspection of your property.